 I worked for DSIR (Department of Scientific and Industrial Research) and Solid State Electronics during the 1970s.
 Since then I have almost continuously been self employed in various businesses that have all involved development, and at times, research.
 Most of the projects I have taken on have been technically innovative and challenging.
 During the 1980s I switched from equipment development to software development, which is still a big part of my business.

 I have two sisters.
 I was married for thirty years and had four sons, all adult, before being divorced.
 I have made some big changes in my life over the last few years, with more changes yet to come.
 I now have a great relationship with a supportive partner, Laurie (Lorraine) Wilson, and now have a more fruitful and rewarding life than ever before.
 Laurie has two adult sons.
-Between us, we have seven grand-daughters and four grand-sons - so far.
+Between us, we have seven grand-daughters and five grand-sons - so far.

 For more than twenty years, I was very actively involved in community and church work.
 A lot of this work involved personal counselling and support.
 I am not currently directly involved in any formal work of this nature, but enjoy the opportunities I get to serve others in various ways.
 I am a computer consultant, working as a Business Systems Engineer, involving systems development and integration.
 In my personal time, I am an artist and photographer.
 I enjoy getting out into the outdoors and my art works and photos reflect this.